DCraveiro/Insiders-Clustering/README.md

 # 2. Business Assumptions.

 ## Objective
-Engage the best customers to buy even more and to be loyal to the retail.
+Engage the best customers to buy even more and to be loyal to this retail.

 ## Questions to be answered
 - Who are the elegible people for the insiders program?